bargaisabelle/ceg2410-bargaisabelle/Windows/README.md

 - Select Group Policy Objects
 - Right click and select 'New'
 - Give it a name, save, and select it for editting.
-- Computer Config > Policies > Windows Settings > Security Settings > Local Policies > Security Options
+- Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options
 and find Accounts: Guest account status Properties and disable the policy setting

 Allow server_access to sign on to Servers